McKenna Materials Modelling Group

 • A PhD in Physics, Chemistry or related Physical Science.

-• A track record of high-quality peer-reviewed publications.
+• A track-record of high-quality peer-reviewed publications.

 • Excellent communications skills.

-The position is available on a fixed term basis for 2 years.
+The position is available on a fixed term basis for 3 years.
 For informal enquiries: please contact Prof Keith McKenna (keith.mckenna@york.ac.uk) or pet-hr@york.ac.uk.
 Click here for more details and to apply.
-The closing date for applications is 13 April 2025.
+The closing date for applications is 18 November 2025.

 PhD studentships